Central Panay Mountain Range

-Central Panay Mountain Range is the longest and largest mountain range on the island of Panay and in Western Visayas in the Philippines.
-With a total length of 170 km long north–south and 34 km width east–west.
-Mount Madja-as is the highest point with an elevation of 6,946 feet (2,117 metres) above sea level.
-It is famous for its diverse flora and fauna, mossy forest, pristine river's, Waterfalls and clusters of Rice Terraces.
-Located through the western Panay, from vicinity of Ibajay, Aklan to the north to Anini-y, Antique southern tip to the south.
-Occupied almost the entire province of the eastern portions of Antique, western Iloilo, western Capiz and western Aklan.
+The Central Panay Mountain Range is the longest and largest mountain range on Panay Island and in the Visayas region of the Philippines.
+It stretches approximately 170 km north–south and about 34 km east–west.
+Its highest peak is Mount Madja-as, with an elevation of 2117 m above sea level.
+The range extends across western Panay, from the vicinity of Ibajay, Aklan in the north to Anini-y, Antique in the south.
+It covers much of the eastern portion of Antique and extends into the western areas of Iloilo, Capiz, and Aklan.

+The mountain range is known for its rich biodiversity, including mossy forests, relatively undisturbed watersheds, and numerous endemic species of flora and fauna.
+It is also characterized by extensive river systems, waterfalls, and traditional rice terraces found in some upland communities.